Azure/Communication/releasenotes/acs-calling-android-sdk-release-notes.md

   - Introduced muteIncomingAudio and unmuteIncomingAudio.
   - Deprecated isMuted.
   - Added ActiveIncomingAudioStream and ActiveOutgoingAudioStream.
-  - StopAudio API now takes AudioStream as argument instead of MedaiStreamDirection.
+  - StopAudio API now takes AudioStream as argument instead of MediaStreamDirection.
   - Add isOutgoingAudioMuted, isIncomingAudioMuted properties.
   - Add Raise Hand feature that allow to publish and remove RaiseHand states on ACS and Teams meetings.
   - Add Teams captions feature that allows ACS users to enable closed captions in Teams meeting and allows Microsoft 365 users on ACS SDK to use closed captions in one to one and group calls.
 Users will also have the ability to update spoken language for the call and caption language for themselves (requires Teams Premium).